postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. Use the search bar to find the workspace you'd like to move the element to, or filter by workspace visibility by selecting the filter icon <img alt="Filter icon" src="https://assets.postman.com/postman-docs/icon-filter.jpg#icon" width="16px">.

-    > You can move elements to workspaces that you have access to.
+    > You can only move elements to workspaces that you have access to.

 1. Select the workspace, then **Move** (**Collection**, **API**, or **Environment**).